aijaz/blog/content/posts/2018/01/2018-01-08-opportunity.markdown

----
 title: "Opportunity"
 date: 2018-01-08 20:40
-category:
-- Personal
+Category: Personal
-tags:
-- Career
-- Gogo
-- Colorado
+Tags: Career, Gogo, Colorado
----

 Sometimes the train called _Opportunity_ slows down just enough to let you hop on—if you want—before speeding away.
 I hopped on.